COG-UK/grapevine/README.md

+# grapevine
-# snakemake pipelines to run all the funky funcs
+snakemake pipelines to run all the funky funcs